ruixuan-zhang/Zhang_Lotte_GiantVirusRiboSeq/README.md

   - ...
 ```

 Instructions were written in the code for reproducing every figure.
 Current scripts can work with R 4.3.1.
+All needed R packages have been written at the top of each file.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.